Thili-a/sweden-coding-challenge-backend/README.md

 ### Trade-offs and Imporovents

 - I have used JSON Web Token(jwt) for authentication.
-But due to dependancy between jwt and PyJWT, it is better to upgrade the application to Flask-JWT-Extended.
+But due to dependancy between jwt and PyJWT, have to upgrade the application to Flask-JWT-Extended for better application.
-- It is better to dockerize the application for easy and effective deployment.
+- Need to dockerize the application for easy and effective deployment.